Convex-Dev/design/docs/cad/003_encoding/README.md

   f36bc6f133660bf8a60b4ded525332f9a314bea4ddea
 ```

-On its own, the encoding above is a valid encoding for a single cell, but the encoding of the referenced value would need to be obtained in order to examine the tree of child Blobs - which is a whole gigabyte of data assuming the remainder of the tree is valid.
+On its own, the encoding above is a valid encoding for a single cell, but the encoding of the referenced values would need to be obtained in order to examine the tree of child Blobs - which is four whole gigabytes of data.
 This is an example of a "partial" value.

+This illustrates two key ideas in the CAD3 design:
+- it is possible to examine and validate the top levels of a Merkle tree of CAD3 data independently, and only retrieve / decode sub-trees where necessary.
+- there is very little overhead for large structures.
+On 4gb of random data, the overhead is ~1% (mainly from ~1.1 million cryptographic hashes, which are in any case valuable for integrity checking)

 ## Basic Rules and Concepts